-All Nursing program applicants are accepted into the Associate of Science (AS) program and may begin taking general classes.
+All Nursing program applicants are accepted into Hocking College under the Associate of Science (AS) program and may begin taking general education classes.
 The AS program is a pathway to the Nursing program and allows you to complete general education requirements for Nursing.
-Upon successful completion of all nursing admission requirements your academic program will be changed to Nursing.
+Upon successful completion of all nursing admission requirements and acceptance into a nursing program cohort, your academic program will be changed to Nursing.